Levi Colwill: Early career

+Loans at Huddersfield and Brighton

 On 25 June 2021, Colwill joined Championship club Huddersfield Town on loan for the 2021–22 season.
 He made his debut on 1 August in a 4–2 penalty shoot-out win against Sheffield Wednesday in the 2021–22 EFL Cup and his league debut six days later in a 1–1 away draw with Derby County.
 On 21 August, he scored his first career goal in Huddersfield's 2–1 win at Sheffield United on 21 August.
 Throughout the season he suffered from ankle, knee and hip problems, as well as COVID-19.
 On 29 May 2022, Colwill scored an own goal as Huddersfield lost 1–0 to Nottingham Forest at Wembley in the 2022 Championship play-off final.

-On 5 August 2022, Colwill joined Chelsea's fellow Premier League club Brighton and Hove Albion on loan for the 2022–23 season.
+On 5 August 2022, Colwill joined Premier League club Brighton and Hove Albion on loan for the 2022–23 season.
 He made his debut two days later against Manchester United, coming on as a stoppage time substitute for Solly March in Brighton's 2–1 win.
 Colwill made his first Premier League start in a 2–1 home defeat against Aston Villa on 13 November.
 He ended the season having made 13 starts in the 2022–23 Premier League as Brighton qualified for the UEFA Europa League for the first time in the club's history.
 On 1 June 2023, it was reported that Chelsea had rejected a £30 million bid from Brighton for Colwill.
 Colwill complimented Brighton manager Roberto De Zerbi, and said his own game had room to improve.

-2023–present: Return to Chelsea
+Return to Chelsea

 On 1 August 2023, Colwill signed a new six-year contract with Chelsea, with an option for a further year.
 He made his official debut for Chelsea on 13 August, playing the full match as Chelsea drew at home to Liverpool in their opening match of the 2023–24 season.
 On 3 December, Colwill scored his first goal for Chelsea in a 3–2 victory over Brighton in the 2023–24 Premier League.
 Three days later, he captained Chelsea for the first time in a 2–1 away loss to Manchester United.
 During the first half of the season, he featured frequently as a left-back.